 Design approach - Posters showing one apple with all three problems: mold, cuts, and squishiness

-Challenge discovered - Two major issues emerged: volunteers never looked away from their sorting stations to reference wall posters, and the cluttered design was too confusing to process quickly during fast-paced sorting
+What we found - Volunteers rarely looked away from their stations to read posters, and the designs were too cluttered to process quickly

-Key learning - Guidance must be in volunteers' immediate field of vision and focus on one clear problem at a time
+Key learning - Guidance must sit in volunteers' immediate field of view and present clear messages

 infographic poster sketch contrasting good produce (no mold, no deep cups, not squishy) and bad produce (moldy, deep cuts, squishy)infographic apron sketch contrasting good produce and bad produce (moldy, deep cuts, squishy)